 In light of the pandemic, the co-op criteria has been altered to allow for greater flexibility for students and employers alike.
 There are 2 significant changes:

 - The Faculty is allowing remote-only placements to count towards a co-op placement.
 Some employers have onboarded students remotely and may continue in that format, if needed.

 - The minimum placement duration has been reduced from 12 weeks (360 hours) to 8 weeks (280 hours).

 INF2173 Information Professional Practicum

 The Practicum course will move forward accepting only virtual placement opportunities.
-The final date to choose a placement or submit a pre-approved Practicum placement is June 12, 2020.

 Though there are multiple and continuous recruitment efforts underway, placements are not guaranteed in light of the pandemic.